-The Upper and Lower Lid Blepharoplasty, also known as an Eyelid Lift, are surgical procedures designed to reduce lax, drooping skin around the eyelids; restoring a youthful appearance.
+The upper and lower lid blepharoplasty, also known as an eyelid lift, are surgical procedures designed to reduce lax, drooping skin around the eyelids, restoring a youthful appearance.
 The surgical procedure will also dramatically reduce the fat pads of the upper and lower eyelid, providing patients a well-rested, refreshed look.

-The Blepharoplasty is a growing trend in the Asian community, as many people come to understand the benefits of the procedure.
+Eyelid surgery is a growing trend in the Asian community, as many people come to understand the benefits of the procedure.
 By altering the shape and contour of the eyes, Dr. Davidson is able to provide a more Westernized appearance.
 While making the eyes bigger and rounder, as well as the eyelid crease more prominent, Dr. Davidson also takes care to preserve each patients ethnic or racial heritage.

-The Ideal Blepharoplasty Candidate
+The Ideal Eyelid Surgery Candidate

 The Blepharoplasty Consultation

-The Blepharoplasty Procedure
+The Eyelid Surgery Procedure

-To begin the Upper Lid Blepharoplasty, Dr. Davidson will make a very small incision along the upper eyelid crease.
+To begin the upper lid blepharoplasty, Dr. Davidson will make a very small incision along the upper eyelid crease.
 From here, he will remove the excess skin and fatty tissue.
 Finally, Dr. Davidson will smooth the remaining muscle and skin, pulling them taut.
 Once the correction is complete, sutures are placed for proper healing.

-Lower Eyelid Blepharoplasty:
+Lower Eyelid Surgery in Boston:

-As the face ages, the fatty tissue below the eyes will start to sink and pull away, eventually resulting in dark circles or ‘bags’ under the eyes.
-The Lower Eyelid Lift will remove the excess tissue under the eyes and redistribute the remaining fat, eliminating puffiness.
+As the face ages, the fatty tissue below the eyes will start to sink and pull away, eventually resulting in dark circles or “bags” under the eyes.
+The lower eyelid lift will remove the excess tissue under the eyes and redistribute the remaining fat, eliminating puffiness.
 Volume can also be added under the eye and along the upper cheek to restore healthy facial contours.

-Dr. Davidson begins the Lower Lid Blepharoplasty by making a small incision inside the lower eyelid, or underneath the lower lash line.
+Dr. Davidson begins the lower lid blepharoplasty by making a small incision inside the lower eyelid, or underneath the lower lash line.
 From here, he will carefully remove the excess fatty tissue from under the eye and excise loose skin.
 The remaining tissue will be lifted, the muscles tightened, and the skin pulled smooth.
 Once the desired correction is complete, Dr. Davidson will place sutures to allow for appropriate healing.

-Recovery After a Blepharoplasty
+Recovery After Eyelid Surgery

-Tips for a Smooth Blepharoplasty Recovery:
+Tips for a Smooth Eyelid Surgery Recovery: